Carl Großmann: Known and confessed incidents

 In early August 1921, Großmann picked up a homeless woman, had lunch with her and invited her to stay with him for the night.
 In the flat, Großmann told the woman he would pay her if she allowed him to tie her up, claiming that he had a bondage fetish and would masturbate at the sight.
 He instead tried to rape her by throwing her on the bed, but the woman dodged and ran for the door.
 Großmann incapacitated the woman by hitting her in the face with a pestle and dragging her back into the bed, then gagged her with a towel.
 While Großmann watched her suffocate to death, Helene Itzig, the wife of his landlord, arrived unannounced.
-Entering his room, Itzig first believed she had only caught Großmann sleeping with a sex worker, but was horrified when she pulled away the blanket and found that the woman was motionless and had a broken bleeding nose.
+Entering his room, Itzig first believed she had only caught Großmann sleeping with a sex worker, but was horrified when she pulled away the blanket and found that the woman was motionless and had a broken, bleeding nose.
 She ran out of the apartment, but returned without alerting police.
 Großmann lied by explaining that he drugged the woman and was simply "getting more time with her" this way.
 Negative and hostile attitudes against sex workers were widespread at the time, so Itzig did not question this further and left after being paid off with 50 marks, supposedly to keep quiet about his solicitation habits.
 Großmann fell asleep next to the body and dismembered her two hours later when he woke up.
 Großmann only named the victim as "Martha", but she has since been identified as 30-year-old Elisabeth Barthel.

-On 14 August 1921, Großmann was booked on assault charges for getting into a fight with a man who had confronted Großmann over the disappearance of his sister, 29-year-old Johanna Sosnowski, who Großmann later confessed to killing on 3 August.
-Großmann was released without trial date and the allegation was not further investigated.
+On 14 August 1921, Großmann was booked on assault charges for getting into a fight with a man who had confronted Großmann over the disappearance of his sister, 29-year-old Johanna Sosnowski, whom Großmann later confessed to killing on 3 August.
+Großmann was released without a trial date, and the allegation was not further investigated.

 Two other victims who reported Großmann for rape, Emma B. and Frieda T., were disregarded by police because of Großmann's theft accusations and because they were known prostitutes.
 Another woman, known only as "Polish Anna", was arrested and jailed until well after Großmann's arrest, after she was found with four 100 mark notes, which had been marked by Großmann, hidden in her stocking.